 Con Noi Coast

-In the far south east corner of Kim Son District in Ninh Binh Province, there is a short stretch of coastal water abutting the Tonkin Bay on the Eastern Sea of Vietnam.
-Only 18 kilometers wide, this area is part of the extensive Red River Delta system, encapsulating the area between where the Day and Can River tributaries meet the sea.
+In the far south east corner of Kim Son District in Ninh Binh Province lies a short stretch of coastal water abutting the large Gulf of Tonkin.
+Only 18 kilometers wide, this area is part of the extensive Red River Delta system, encapsulating the area where the Day and Can River tributaries meet the sea.

-This confluence of two large rivers has created a massive bay of mud and sand flats that regularly change their marine topology depending on water flows, tidal surges and alluvial deposits.
-For this reason the locals call it the Floating Sea and talk about sand dunes that move around, both underwater and on the shorelines.
-Fringed by over 50 species of mangrove and fed with the fresh water of the precocious tributaries, the ocean is less saline and the seafloor relatively shallow and flat from the silt deposits carried thousands of miles to exit here.
+This confluence of two large rivers has created a massive bay of mud and sand flats.
+Added to this, the shifting currents, tidal surges and alluvial deposits regularly change the underwater topology, For this reason the locals call it the Floating Sea and talk about sand dunes that move around, both underwater and on the shorelines.
+Fringed by over 50 species of mangrove and fed by the large fresh water rivers, the bay is also less saline than the surrounding ocean.

 Ecological Importance